 Practical Issues that Need to be Addressed to Comply with Various Insurance Policies

-- CJ Coleman (if insurance is required by pilgrimage groups for medical malpractice) will need to know in advance of travel:
+- St Giles (if insurance is required by pilgrimage groups for medical malpractice) will need to know in advance of travel:

 - Total number of pilgrims on the trip to be insured